amber-bajaj-1/rips2026-amd-routing/README.md

 # RIPS AMD routing

-This repository was created as part of UCLA's Institute for Pure and Applied Mathematics (IPAM) Research in Industrial Projects for Students (RIPS) program for Advanced Micro Devices (AMD).
+This repository was created as part of Institute for Pure and Applied Mathematics (IPAM) Research in Industrial Projects for Students (RIPS) program for Advanced Micro Devices (AMD).
+IPAM is an NSF institute at UCLA.
 The project centered around implementing Bellman-Ford and Delta-Stepping as routing algorithms on AMD client GPUs, with the goal of speeding up FPGA routing.

 Documentation on how to run and validate the program files are below.
 The 4 benchmarks included in this repository come from RapidWright's 2024 Runtime-First FPGA Interchange Routing Contest.